Analysis | President Trump’s paper-stack politicking makes another appearance

 “These papers,” Trump claimed, “are just some of the many documents that I’ve signed turning over complete and total control to my sons.”

 Perhaps!
 Or perhaps they were blank sheets of paper jammed into manila folders.
-Trump’s team wouldn’t allow the media to actually look at the documents.
+Trump’s team wouldn’t allow the media to look at the documents.

 A week later, Trump shared a photo of himself sitting at a desk at Mar-a-Lago — one of the properties ostensibly now under his sons’ control — working on his inauguration speech.

 This photo, too, prompted some head-scratching.
 The desk was in a public hallway at the club and was pictured in an Instagram post from several years before apparently serving as a receptionist’s station.
 Perhaps Trump was in fact sitting at a desk in a hallway, using a marker to sketch out his inaugural address on a pristine pad of paper!
-Or maybe, as was reported at the time, the speech was actually written by aides.
+Or maybe, as was reported at the time, the speech was written by aides.

 In December 2017, Trump again used a big stack of paper to make a point.
 Hoping to illustrate the way in which the federal government had swollen, he compared a stack of paper representing government regulations in 1960 with a much taller stack representing current regulations.
 Then, mixing his metaphors a bit, he cut the red tape joining the two.